 This section focuses on large-scale changes in a subset of components of the cryosphere (Cross-Chapter Box 2.2).
 Chapter 9 undertakes a holistic assessment of past and possible future changes at the process level in the cryosphere, including those at regional scales, integrating observations, modelling and theoretical understanding, while, here in chapter 2, the focus is on past large-scale, observation-based cryospheric changes.

-Sea ice coverage and thickness
+Sea Ice Coverage and Thickness

-Arctic Sea Ice
+Arctic sea ice

-AR5 reported that the annual mean Arctic sea ice extent (SIE) very likely decreased by 3.5–4.1% per decade between 1979 and 2012 with the summer sea ice minimum (perennial sea ice) very likely decreasing by 9.4–13.6% per decade.
+The AR5 reported that the annual mean Arctic sea-ice extent (SIE) very likely decreased by 3.5–4.1% per decade between 1979 and 2012 with the summer sea-ice minimum (perennial sea ice) very likely decreasing by 9.4–13.6% per decade.
 This was confirmed by SROCC reporting the strongest reductions in September (12.8 ± 2.3% per decade; 1979–2018) and stating that these changes were likely unprecedented in at least 1 kyr (medium confidence).
 The spatial extent had decreased in all seasons, with the largest decrease for September (high confidence).
-AR5 reported also that the average winter sea ice thickness within the Arctic Basin had likely decreased by between 1.3 m and 2.3 m from 1980 to 2008 (high confidence), consistent with the decline in multi-year and perennial ice extent.
-SROCC stated further that it was virtually certain that Arctic sea ice had thinned, concurrent with a shift to younger ice.
+The AR5 reported also that the average winter sea ice thickness within the Arctic Basin had likely decreased by between 1.3 m and 2.3 m from 1980 to 2008 (high confidence), consistent with the decline in multi-year and perennial ice extent.
+The SROCC stated further that it was virtually certain that Arctic sea ice had thinned, concurrent with a shift to younger ice.
 Lower sea ice volume in 2010–2012 compared to 2003–2008 was documented in AR5 (medium confidence).
-There was high confidence that, where the sea ice thickness had decreased, the sea ice drift speed had increased.
+There was high confidence that, where the sea ice thickness had decreased, the sea-ice drift speed had increased.